dkeriazisStuy/DKL/README.md

-# DKL
+# SoftDev-Workshop
-Repo for Team DKL
+Homeworks for Software Development.